 Just because you filed the change of status request correctly, USCIS isn’t required to approve it.
 Earlier, we discussed that requesting a change of status as a discretionary benefit, and that discretion is exercised by USCIS.
 If USCIS sees a problem in your application it might deny it.
 An example will illustrate this concept.
 You arrived as a tourist and requested an extension of your tourist status that USCIS granted.
 If you now apply to change your status, the USCIS may determine that you are spending too much time in the United States in nonimmigrant status and force you to go home to request a visa.

-Lastly, applicants to change status wonder about the ability to either start work in the new status or participate in the activity authorized by the new status while the application is pending.
-You may only engage in the activities contemplated by the change of status request once USCIS approves it.
+Lastly, applicants to change status wonder about the ability to use the new status.
+Perhaps the applicant wants to start work in the new status.
+Alternatively, the applicant wants to participate in the activity authorized by the new status.
+May you do so while the application is pending?
+No, yoou may only engage in the activities contemplated by the change of status request once USCIS approves it.

 How We Can Help

 If you need help deciding on whether a change of status application is right for your circumstances, we can advise you.
 If you already know that you would like to change status, and know that you need help with that change of status request, we have filed many applications for change of status successfully.
 Please contact us for change of status help.